uintdev/qrserv/README.md

 #### Play Store

 - Direct Access Mode is **not** available for Android 11 or later due to the `MANAGE_EXTERNAL_STORAGE` runtime permission requirement (see issue #20).
   - In short, Google Play became far stricter about the usage of such sensitive permissions in June 2024.
-    - There hasn't been much luck using the MediaStore API-at least with existing Flutter packages that kind of act like wrappers (typically, there are issues and limitations)-so it would likely require writing that functionality from scratch in Kotlin.
+  - The MediaStore API has its own limitations for this use case that would require a substantial amount of custom implementation to work around.

 #### GitHub